 The moonshot is the trap.
 The leader who pitches an end-to-end AI customer experience as their first move gets replaced before it launches.
 The leader who ships an AI search tool over the knowledge base in week six, reports four hours saved per rep per week, and uses that number in every subsequent conversation gets a second 90 days.
 Credibility compounds.
 Pick the win you can actually ship.

 The team you build inside this window matters as much as the pilot.
 By day 60, you need at least one person who can write and deploy code — not just manage a vendor.
 If your entire team is program managers and strategists, you do not have an AI program; you have a consulting engagement.
-The platform engineer is the hire that flips that.
+Research from MIT found that pilots blending internal AI specialists with external expertise achieved a 67% success rate versus 22% for IT-only builds.
+The platform engineer is the hire that creates the conditions for that ratio.
 Internal transfer, external hire, or a two-month secondment from engineering — get them in seat before you commit to pilots two and three.

-Take the candidate with the best combination of fast time-to-result, broad workflow reach, and low political risk.
+Take the candidate with the best composite score from the rubric.
 Build the minimum viable version.
 Get it into the hands of real users by day 45.
 Proof of value beats technical elegance every time at this stage.

 Lock in two additional pilots before you have results from the first one.
 That sequencing signals a roadmap rather than a one-off experiment, and it forces the organization to start thinking about the program as ongoing.